Beyond Reactivity: Measuring Proactive Problem Solving in LLM Agents: Methodology

 \subsection{\benchmark - benchmark for proactivity evaluation}

 We use the setup outlined above to generate the final dataset using GPT-4.1 as our primary model for generation.
-We generate a total of 1000 datapoints generated from 235 unique personas (described in \ref{subsec:data_generation_setup}).
-The full dataset stats are shown in Table~\ref{tab:dataset_stats}\footnote{token counts measured using tiktoken \url{https://platform.openai.com/tokenizer}}.
+We generate a total of 1000 data points generated from 235 unique personas (described in \ref{subsec:data_generation_setup}).